lbagic/web.client.js/docs/guide/plugins.md

 ## i18n

-I18n is an internationalization-framework which solves the problem of translating the application to different languages with a straightforward configuration and api (`$t`).
+I18n is an internationalization framework which solves the problem of translating the application to different languages with a straightforward configuration and api (`$t`).

 For a full api reference, check the [vue-i18n documentation](https://kazupon.github.io/vue-i18n/introduction.html).